 Every year, the LA 21 Working group “Climate protection and Mobility” of the City of Rostock in cooperation with many partners, organises a car-free day in September.

 During the planning phase of the mobility points in 2018, the staff unit for mobility management prepared the terms of reference for the tender “Operation of a full-automatic cargo bike sharing system”.
 In order to get to know what types of cargo bikes (two-wheeled, three-wheeled, with or without electric assistance etc.) that might be most suitable for a cargo bike-sharing system, the staff unit organised a survey and a cargo bike test at their stand on the Climate Action Day, 16 September 2018.
 Planning for the survey and cargo bike test took approximately one week.
-People were invited to first do a poster survey and then afterwards they could physically test different types of cargo bikes.
-The aim was to see which cargo bikes that can be handled intuitively and what type of bike and cargo box the people value as most useful.
+People were invited to first do a poster survey and then afterward they could physically test different types of cargo bikes.
+The aim was to see which cargo bikes can be handled intuitively and what type of bike and cargo box the people deemed most useful - and would, therefore, be more likely to want to use.

-From noon until 5 o’clock in the afternoon, people were invited to come to the parking pocket stand and partake in the survey and bike test.
-In preparation, a graphic designer was hired to prepare a poster with the short survey questions.
+From noon until 5 o’clock in the afternoon during the city's Climate Action Day, people were invited to come to the parking pocket stand and partake in the survey and bike test.
+In preparation, a graphic designer was hired to prepare a poster with some short survey questions.
 The guiding question was “What cargo bike type are you?”.

 The staff unit for mobility management rented different cargo bikes for the Climate Action Day from a local cargo bike dealer.
-Moreover, the staff unit prepared the parking pocket stand with different kind of material (flipchart, table, beach flag, info material, poster, cargo bikes) on the day of the event.
-Two employees from the staff unit occupied the stand, conducted the survey and provided the cargo bikes to people who were interested in trying them out.
-The target group were the more than 1000 people of Rostock that visited the Climate Action Day.
-The Climate Action Day is a well-known annual event in Rostock that was first organised 10 years ago.
+Moreover, the staff unit prepared the parking pocket stand with different materials (flipchart, table, beach flag, info material, poster, cargo bikes) on the day of the event.
+Two employees from the staff unit occupied the stand, conducted the surveys, and provided the cargo bikes to people who were interested in trying them out.
+The target group was the more than 1,000 people of Rostock that visited Climate Action Day which is a well-known annual event in Rostock that was first organised 10 years ago.

 The main communication channels for informing locals about the event are press releases, articles on the city’s website, press articles and the website.
 No specific communication to promote the cargo bike test was made, besides the stand itself.
 The budget required for the parking pocket stand, survey and cargo bike test was very small.
 No fees for the stand were paid and the graphic designer worked on a voluntary basis.
 Only a rent of €50 for the cargo bikes had to be paid by the cities.multimodal project.
 However, it is necessary to note that the costs for organising the car-free day with 60 stands and more than 1000 visitors are excluded.
 These are covered by the municipality.